Where can miso paste be found at Whole Foods? Check these aisles!

-In-store, Miso paste can typically be found in the Asian section of the International aisle alongside other traditional Japanese sauces, condiments, and bases for various dishes.
+In stores, miso paste can typically be found in the Asian section of the international aisle alongside other traditional Japanese sauces, condiments, and bases for various dishes.

 Stored in powdered form, you may also find it in the regular soup aisle among the array of already displayed soup mixes.

-However, it is less likely to be located amidst any European or American-style condiments such as ketchup, mustard, or aioli, as Miso paste is a well-known staple of Japanese cuisine.
+However, it’s less likely to be located amidst any European or American-style condiments such as ketchup, mustard, or aioli, as miso paste is a well-known staple of Japanese cuisine.

 Also read: this is the miso with dashi in it

-Miso paste is rising in popularity for its ease, convenience, taste, and nutrition and is now a readily available product in stores worldwide.
+Miso paste is rising in popularity for its ease, convenience, taste, and nutrition.
+And it’s now a readily available product in stores worldwide.

 If you’re ever struggling to get your hands on your own jar, remember to ask for help.
 Your local Whole Foods employee will happily direct you to the exact aisle!